AzizMez/ML_Urban_Analysis_Grad/README.md

-The mapping of community areas by infant mortality rate reveals that the community areas with the highest infant mortality rates are in the south
+The mapping of community areas by infant mortality rate reveals that the community areas with the highest infant mortality rates are in the south and west sides of Chicago, with areas of low infant mortality interspersed.
+Another mapping of the per capita income variable displays that the lowest average incomes in community areas roughly line up with the highest infant mortality rates.
+Of course this isn’t terribly surprising since unfortunately those lower income Chicagoans likely have less access to healthcare in general.
+The highest per capita incomes are people living downtown, where infant mortality falls in the second lowest quartile range of infant mortality.
+The mapping of our unemployment rate indicator shows the highest unemployment rates in the center of the map, in an area we haven’t discussed yet.
+Areas with higher infant mortality rates have above average rates of unemployment as well, but don’t appear to affect it in a perfectly graphed way.

 > **Note**: *This was originally an interactive map (viewable in HTML only).
 Static image shown below.*